Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-For full prescribing details, consult official labeling and drug databases:
+For full safety details, consult official labeling and clinician-reviewed references.
+These sources support the medical information summarized above:

 Shipping with this method takes 3-5 days